 Sriracha has about 1g net carb per serving

-Some people might also be wondering if sriracha is keto-friendly.
 If you look at the label of some sriracha brands, you will definitely see sugar listed as one of the ingredients.
 In fact, its sugar content is why each serving has 1g net carb.

 Whole30 Compliant Sriracha is a good option for those who wish to have 0g of added sugar in their diet